 Hit the Beach

-While the water is pristine and clear, the view is not always perfect.
-Look to the right and left (even into the far distance), and you will probably see some cranes and construction work.
+While the water is pristine and clear, the view is not always perfect because there is quite some construction work going on.

 Visit Sharjah Aquarium

-How could it be any different?
-Sharjah also has an aquarium, and not only for kids.
-The hop-on bus stops here, and whether you visit the Aquarium or not, it is worth it to get out there.
+Sharjah also has an aquarium – and it is not only for kids.
+The hop-on bus stops here, and even if you do not visit the Aquarium, it is worth getting out there.
 The area around it is lovely, and the kids can play.